kv35xx/sample-demo/index.md

 apiman is an API management system that addresses the following needs for
 enterprises:

-- Publicize APIs by making them discoverable
+- Publicize APIs to make them discoverable by API consumers
 - Track API use and consumption for rate limiting and monetization

 This article provides a rapid walk through that shows how to deploy a sample